slerman12/Help-me/7-Ongoing.md

 "Because under this much ambiguous cause, and since the evidence doesn't support your allegations, the decision is entirely personal, by you and you alone.
 Meanwhile, you're breaking policy.”

-“The policy is minute and doesn't matter,” states the Alderman.
+“The policy you refer to is minute and doesn't matter,” states the Alderman.

 “You fell back on policy in your decision to terminate me.”